ArseLinuxOS-Development/ArseLinuxOS-ISO/README.md

 # TODO
 - [ ] - Setup Calamares installer
-- [ ] - Create a live environment so users have an immediate look at the distribution.
+- [ ] - Create a customised live environment so users have an immediate look at the distribution.
 - [ ] - Setup a github action to automatically build ISO with mkarchiso on all branches.
 - [x] - Get a live DE working
 - [x] - Probably need a custom repo for certain packages (no clue how involved this is)